 If your baby has asthma, secondhand smoke will increase the number and severity of asthma attacks.
 Exposure to secondhand smoke is linked to nearly half of childhood asthma cases.

-Babies who are sick more often have additional doctor visits or even hospitalization.
+Babies who are sick more often have additional doctor visits and possibly, hospitalizations.
 Repeated or severe illnesses can also lead to scarring in the lungs.
 For babies, the scarring can slow or halt lung development.
 Lung damage can also cause extra stress and damage to the heart.

 The chemicals in secondhand smoke are so tiny that they cannot be effectively cleaned out with filters.
 These chemicals easily travel through a house helped by fans, ventilation, heat systems, and air conditioning.
-And opening a window does very little to decrease the amount of smoke exposure.
-So how can you make sure that secondhand smoke does not harm your baby?
+Opening a window does very little to decrease the amount of smoke exposure.
+But there are ways to make sure that secondhand smoke does not harm your baby.

 Take it Outside